 Upon visiting a website, users typically perform complex pointer gestures, such as swiping and pinch-zooming when interacting with the content.
 For people with disabilities — whether they have limited motor skills or not enough fingers to perform multi-touch actions — the inclusion of accessible pointer gestures is essential.
 For example, your site should allow for less complex gestures like long presses, single taps, and double taps to be performed instead of pinch zooming and swiping.
 Simple pointer gestures can even be beneficial to users with adequate motor skills who simply don’t realize your site requires them to carry more complex gestures to get around.

 Making your website accessible to people with disabilities improves inclusivity, gives you a competitive edge, and can help you avoid any unwanted legal issues in the future.
-By reading up on and implementing the WCAG, you can successfully make your website accessible to each and every user who visits.
+By hiring a professional web design agency and implementing the WCAG, you can successfully make your website accessible to each and every user who visits.